Click to Watch Our PowerPoint The FDA Menu Labeling Laws and You.

 Americans eat and drink about one-third of their calories away from home.
 Making calorie information available on chain restaurant menus will help consumers make informed choices for themselves and their families.

-As required by statute, FDA’s final rule for nutrition labeling in chain restaurants and similar retail food establishments will provide consumers with clear and consistent nutrition information in a direct and accessible manner for the foods they eat and buy for their families.
+As required by Federal statute, FDA’s final rule for nutrition labeling in chain restaurants and similar retail food establishments will provide consumers with clear and consistent nutrition information in a direct and accessible manner for the foods they eat and buy for their families.
 Posting calories on menus and menu boards and providing other nutrient information in writing in chain restaurants and similar retail food establishments will fill a critical information gap and help consumers make informed and healthful dietary choices.

 Covered establishments will list calorie information for standard menu items on menus and menu boards and a succinct statement about suggested daily caloric intake.
 Other nutrient information—total calories, calories from fat, total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrates, fiber, sugars, and protein—will have to be made available in writing on request.